pkulchenko/fullmoon/README.md

 file `/views/greet/bye.tmpl` is registered as a template with the name "greet/bye".

+There is one caveat that should be mentioned that becomes important when external directories are used.
+Since redbean allows access to external directories when configured using the `-D` option or `directory` option (see [Running application](#running-application) for details), there may be multiple locations for the same template available.
+The search for the template follows these steps:
+- the internal (zip archive) is used to get the list of files matching a certain prefix (as specified in a `setTemplate` call);
+- the external directories are checked (in the order in which they are specified) to load the file;
+- the internal (zip archive) directory is checked to load the file.

+This allows to have a working copy of a template to be modified and processed from the file system (assuming the `-D` option is used) during development without modifying its copy in the archive.

 #### Serving template output

 Even though using `fm.render` is sufficient to get a template rendered,